-All behavior analysts wishing to practice in Virginia must be licensed by the Virginia Board of Medicine.
-The Code of Virginia § 54.1-2957.16 established the authority for the Virginia Board of Medicine in the Department of Health Professionals to license behavior analysts in the state in 2012 with exceptions provided in 2014 (these are described more thoroughly in the section "What is a Licensed Behavior Analyst?").
+All behavior analysts wishing to practice in Virginia must be licensed to practice by the Virginia Board of Medicine.
+The Virginia Code § 54.1-2957.16 established the authority for the Virginia Board of Medicine in the Department of Health Professionals to license behavior analysts in the state in 2012 with exceptions provided in 2014 (these are described more thoroughly in the section "What is a Licensed Behavior Analyst?").
 Thus, without a license, individuals should not be practicing ABA in Virginia with few exceptions.
-The Code of Virginia § 54.1-2957.17 does allow an exception for individuals who are not an LBA, but are employed by a school board or school for students with disabilities that is licensed by the Board of Education.
+The Virginia Code § 54.1-2957.17 does allow an exception for individuals who are not an LBA, but are employed by a school board or school for students with disabilities that is licensed by the Board of Education.
 If a professional falls into one of these categories and implementing strategies or interventions that are behavior analytic in nature is part of their regular job duties, they may do so.
 This provision does not extend to other individuals who are not employed by a school board or school for students with disabilities licensed by the Board of Education simply because they are physically in a school building.
 Private providers wishing to practice ABA must possess a license to practice.
-There are other exceptions which the Code of Virginia defines.
+There are other exceptions, which Virginia Code defines.

-School Division Employed LBAs
+School Division Employed LBA

-Another bill passed through the 2020 General Assembly session addressed the use of LBAs and LABAs employed by local school boards.
+Another bill passed through the 2020 session of the General Assembly addresses the use of LBAs and LABAs employed by local school boards.
 House Bill 1143 added LBAs and LABAs to the category of support services positions that are "necessary for the efficient and cost-effective operation and maintenance of its public schools."
 While this does not require school divisions to employ LBAs or LABAs, it is permissive and provides clarity that these positions can be supported through local plans to meet the Standards of Quality (SOQ).

-Section 2: Determining Need and Appropriateness of ABA Services During the School Day
+Section 2: Determining Need and Appropriateness of ABA Services during the School Day

 ABA is applied in all sorts of settings including public schools.
 Children spend a significant portion of their day in school.
-As such, school personnel all want students to be successful in school and LBAs may have specific knowledge and skills to promote student success.
+As such, we all want students to be successful in school and LBAs may have specific knowledge and skills to promote student success.